 A similar picture emerges when we restrict our analysis to urban regions of Germany.
-Table 7 reports our mobility estimates for the 15 largest labor markets of Germany, consisting of cities and their catchment areas as defined by commuting flows.
+Table 9 reports our mobility estimates for the 15 largest labor markets of Germany, consisting of cities and their catchment areas as defined by commuting flows.

 Compared to the national average, the largest urban regions of Germany show lower levels of relative, but higher levels of absolute social mobility.
 At the same time, the table shows that the regional differences observed at the state-level can also be found within states.
 For example, the top-bottom gap is approximately 8 percentage points larger in Cologne than in Düsseldorf, two large cities in North Rhine-Westphalia located approximately 40 kilometers apart.
 Similarly, our estimates of absolute mobility differ by 8 percentage points between Nuremberg and Munich, two large cities in Bavaria.
-The most striking discrepancy between cities in our data is observed for Hamburg and Leipzig, with a difference of approximately 20 percentage points in the estimated top-bottom gap, as well as 15 percentage points in our estimate of the Q1 measure.
-Figure 8 displays our raw data for the two cities.

-FIGURE 8.
+FIGURE 9.
 Social Mobility in Hamburg and Leipzig

 Notes: This figure shows the fraction of children aged 17-21 observed in the MZ survey waves 2011-2018 that are either enrolled in the upper stage of an A-Level track or have already attained an A-Level degree in Hamburg (Panel A) and Leipzig (Panel B).
 The reported slope coefficients are estimated by OLS using the underlying micro data.
-Standard errors are reported in Table 7.
+Standard errors are reported in Table 9.